-Define Quadrilateral By Similarities Math Games
+Define Quadrilateral By Similarities Math Games4 games

 In this series of games, your students will learn that shapes in different categories may share attributes, and that the shared attributes can define a larger category.
 The Define Quadrilateral By Similarities learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 3.G.A.1 as written in the common core national math standards.